cedricDve/Python/Games/Space_Game/README.md

 > To create random alien_bullets -> based on a timer

-Colisions spaceship bullet with aliens
+Collisions spaceship bullet with aliens
 Count down before game starts
 ## Display text
 In pygame we can't display text ~ like a string.